leprosus/golang-config/Readme.md

 }
 ```

-NB: to get config values to need to use json-path requests [jsonpath.com](http://jsonpath.com)
+NB: to get config values to need to use simple json-path requests [jsonpath.com](http://jsonpath.com)

 ## Getting example